Minnesota State Highway 610: History

 MN 610 was originally planned to extend west to I-94 in Maple Grove, and the freeway's mile markers reflected these plans, with the zero point calibrated to this terminus.
 A portion of this section is very unusual; it is routed down the middle of the median of CR 81 in Maple Grove, forming a roadway within a roadway.

 On April 4, 2016, construction started on an interchange with Maple Grove Parkway.
 The final segment to I-94 opened on December 9, 2016.

-Future

-MnDOT officials have plans to extend MN 610 westward to connect to CR 30 in Corcoran, and officials are working to secure funding to build the missing ramps at the I-94/US 52 interchange.
+On November 13, 2025, access to MN 610 was modified with the completion of an extension of Hennepin County Road 30 (CR 30).
+Westbound MN 610 traffic may now exit directly to CR 30 and reach eastbound I-94 via a new connecting onramp, while eastbound CR 30 traffic may enter eastbound MN 610.